open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ## Meter implementation

-The Meter API provides methods to create metric instruments, metric instrument handles, and label sets.
+The Meter API provides methods to create metric instruments, bound instruments, and label sets.
 This document describes the standard Meter implementation and supporting packages used to build a complete metric export pipeline.